AngusWeb/Image_modelling_Data_Project/README.md

 I have written a notebook **'Imaging_Modelling_Project_Notebook.ipynb'** that provides an explanation of the current version of my program, which is my first image modelling project.
 I chose a unique project that interests me, aiming to use Python to control the computer and extract data from a video game's 'trade chat'.

+## Project Aim
+The primary objective of this project was to use PyAutoGUI to control the keyboard and mouse, enabling the program to:
+1. Select links using detection techniques
+2. Gather data based on the links' locations and contents
+3. Enter the collected data into a Pandas DataFrame for further analysis

+Additionally, the program is designed to flag and notify the user about important data points.

 ## Inspiration
 The inspiration for this idea came from a popular service called Playwright.dev which automates actions on certain websites/apps like uber.
 However, I am applying it to the video game 'Warframe'.